 Bridgeport already has a downtown train station right in the business center, next to the new bus station and ferry terminal.
-The new Barnum station would be just over a mile away in the middle of nowhere.
-Sure, there are some folks who live nearby, but the proposed station only makes sense if huge new housing and office complexes get built.
+The new Barnum station would be a little over a mile away in the middle of nowhere.
+Sure, some folks live nearby, but the proposed station only makes sense if huge new housing and office complexes are built.

-It’s this dream of transit-oriented development (TOD) that’s the only possible argument for a new station.
-If they (the state Department of Transportation) build it (the station), will they (developers) come?
+The dream of transit-oriented development is the only possible argument for a new station.
+If the state Department of Transportation builds it, will developers come?

 Others think the station idea is more political than practical.
-They point out it was Gov. Dannel Malloy who announced plans for the station just weeks before his re-election.
-At a recent public hearing on the plan, one skeptic called it a political payoff to gain votes in a tight campaign.
+They point out Gov. Dannel P. Malloy announced plans for the station just weeks before his re-election.
+At a public hearing on the plan, one skeptic called it a political payoff to gain votes in a tight campaign.

 Sources at the state DOT said they were given scant notice about the governor’s announcement in July 2014.
-There had been no vetting of the scheme in long-range plans.
+The plan had not been vetted in long-range plans.
 Even the state Bond Commission was surprised when the governor slipped a $2.75 million appropriation for initial planning onto its agenda.

 Use #GettingThereCT to chime in on Facebook and Twitter.

-There would also be a 500-space parking lot.
-But there are no plans for a waiting room, bathroom or commuter amenities.
+Plans call for a 500-space parking lot, but there are no plans for a waiting room, bathroom or commuter amenities.

 Noticeably absent from the public hearing was Bridgeport Mayor Joseph Ganim.
 If the Barnum station was so important for his city, why wasn’t he there?

-Metro-North has so many needs: positive train control, more rail-cars, better and more frequent service, improved safety and affordable fares.
-But do we really need to pour $300 million into a Barnum train station built only on the hope that it might encourage development?
+Metro-North has so many needs: positive train control, more rail cars, better and more frequent service, improved safety and affordable fares.
+But do we really need to pour $300 million into a Barnum train station built on the hope it might encourage development?

-This station is far from being a done deal.
-There will be more plans, more hearings and, of course, the search for funding.
+This station is far from a done deal.
+More plans, more hearings and, of course, the search for funding are in the offing.